 - Mix and homogenize all the above steps.

-- Check the parameter such as description, weight per ml, pH, and viscosity of the sample of bulk product.
+- Check the parameters such as description, weight per ml, pH, and viscosity of the sample of bulk product.

 Formulation of Cefradine suspension (25mg/ml) (Powder for suspension)